Seaman First Class Fess Elisha Parker Jr, A Sailor's Story

 Seaman First Class Fess Elisha Parker Jr. - A Sailor's Story

-Seaman First Class Fess Elisha Parker Jr. was born on August 15, 1924, in Fort Worth, Texas.
-He graduated from San Angelo High School, where he was a football player and an active student.
+Seaman First Class Fess Elisha Parker Jr. was born on August 15, 1924, in Fort Worth, Texas, and raised in San Angelo.
+A standout student at San Angelo High School, Parker was an accomplished football player and active participant in school life, displaying early signs of leadership and discipline that would carry through his military and civilian careers.

-Parker began his acting career in 1951, first appearing as an extra in Mr. Roberts and later in Untamed Frontier.
-He soon signed a contract with Warner Bros., appearing in a series of westerns before landing his breakout role as Davy Crockett in 1955.
-The role made him a household name and a symbol of American frontier spirit.
+Parker began his acting career in 1951, appearing first as an uncredited extra in Mr. Roberts and later in Untamed Frontier.
+He soon signed with Warner Bros., taking on a series of western roles that showcased his imposing presence and natural charisma.
+His career reached national prominence in 1955 when he portrayed Davy Crockett in a Disney television series, a role that made him a household name and a lasting symbol of American frontier mythology.

 * Read about a.d. elliott's Everyday Patriot Project here*